How To Overcome Overwhelm & Beat Busy

 The busy paradox explained

-When we’re busy—that feeling that we have too much to do and not enough time to do it—stress hormones are released in our body and our attention and ability to focus narrow.
 This phenomenon is known as tunneling, where we’re only able to concentrate on the most immediate, and often low-impact, tasks right in front of us.
 Research has shown that we lose about 13 IQ points in this state—equivalent to the loss of an entire night’s sleep.
 (Yes, you read right!).

 We run around reacting to everyone and everything around us—constantly answering emails, racing to meetings, putting out fires, and getting to the end of the day realizing that we haven’t even gotten around to doing our most important tasks for the day.
 So we regularly work in the evenings and on weekends which means less time to pursue our hobbies or spend time with loved ones.